-My partner (former editor of Glasstire, Bill Davenport) and I joke that having children is a conspiracy: after people have kids they will never tell you not to have them.
+My partner (artist and former editor of Glasstire, Bill Davenport) and I joke that having children is a conspiracy: after people have kids they will never tell you not to have them.
 Ours are now 11 and 13.
 And I won’t tell you not to have them either.
 But… .

 Art and kids don’t really go together.
 Both need huge amounts of love, time, headspace, dedication and perseverance.
 Still, many of us have kids anyway, because after all, they are totally awesome.
 And they are a more certain, if far less controllable, legacy.